eMuleBB Product Guide¶

 Unsupported Legacy Areas¶

 Some old eMule surfaces may still appear in resources, settings, or historical notes.
+In 0.7.3, their presence means compatibility-preserved and frozen, not supported.
 They are not maintained user workflows for eMuleBB:

 - archive preview and archive recovery